 We’ve been calculating our Environmental Footprint every year since 2010.
 It’s not about how green our electricity is - that’s taken care of in our Fuel Mix statistics.
-It’s about the greenness of everything else we do – what goes on behind the scenes, from selecting a site for a new wind farm to the running of our offices.
+It’s about the greenness of everything else we do – what goes on behind the scenes, from selecting a site for a new solar farm and servicing our windmills through to the running of our offices.

 It’s a bit like food miles – it’s not just the impact of the product itself, it’s the process it goes through as it’s delivered.

 We’re probably the only energy company in the world that actually knows the carbon cost per customer of our operations.
 In 2019 that was 1.4kg CO2 per customer, down 22% on the year before!

 Our 2019 Environmental Footprint Report

 Our aim is to become a zero carbon organisation by 2025, and our tenth Environmental Footprint report gives us a clear picture of the progress we’ve made and what else we need to do to achieve our goal.

 2019 saw us reduce our electricity consumption by 11% and our gas usage by a whopping 58%.
 We’ve done this by decarbonising our heating (switching to renewable electric) as well as optimising our systems to match our usage of buildings and equipment.